-- 1) The division between day and night.
-In most parts of the year the length of the day constantly changes, oscillating within regular limits, but the total of day and night remains practically the same throughout the year. - 2) The word "month" originally meant the time between the first appearance of the new moon in one cycle and its first appearance in the next (about 29 1/2 days later).
-In ancient Israel it was customary each month to look for witnesses to the appearance of the new moon during the previous night.
-If there were dependable witnesses they would proclaim the fact that a new month had begun.
+(1) The division between day and night.
+In most parts of the year the length of the day constantly changes, oscillating within regular limits, but the total of day and night remains practically the same throughout the year.

+(2) The word "month" originally meant the time between the first appearance of the new moon in one cycle and its first appearance in the next (about 29 1/2 days later).
+In ancient Israel it was customary each month to look for witnesses to the appearance of the new moon.
+If the priests decided that the men who claimed to have seen the new moon during the previous night were dependable witnesses they would proclaim the fact that a new month had begun.
 This practice was continued until the destruction of Jerusalem in A.D.
 70.